Farinata flatbread is a traditional Italian appetizer, reminiscent of a savory crepe using chickpea flour, flavored with garlic and rosemary.

-Today was my first day back home after a week spent across the country with my sister-in-law as she faced down some difficult surgery.
-Spending that much time in a hospital among endless tubes, wires and beeping, as I witnessed the struggle of life, was a major reality check.
+Today is my first day back home after a week spent across the country with my sister-in-law as she faced down some difficult surgery.
+Spending that much time in a hospital among endless tubes, wires and beeping, and witnessing the struggle of life all around me, was a major reality check.

 Some restaurants serve this dish in neat little pie-shaped slices as an appetizer, but my favorite presentation was just a rustic pile of scraps on a plate at Luchin’s, a trattoria in Chiavari, inviting our fingers to dig in as we set the plate between us and our glasses of wine while we waited for the next course.

 - Whisk the warm water into the chickpea flour until smooth.
 Add the salt, pepper and minced rosemary and whisk again.
 Allow to sit on the counter for 4 hours (or overnight) to allow for a complete absorption of the water by the chickpea flour.

 - A foam may develop on the surface of the batter.
 If so, gently remove with a spoon.
 Whisk in the Rosemary Olive Oil.